 Why We Don't Convert It: As a failure of the technology and it's reel-advanced tape, all Mini-Cassettes are prone to wow and flutter.
 In the end, it lost the format war with Microcassettes, and incoming orders wouldn't cover equipment costs.

-What It Is: Groovy 70's era 1/2" magnetic tape format (with a looped reel) that allowed you to instantly skip from one song to another, by the magic of multitrack audio!
+What It Is: Groovy 70's era 1/2" magnetic tape format (with a endless loop) that allowed you to instantly jump from one track to another via four push buttons, by the magic of multitrack audio!
 Found primarily in automobiles and trucks of the era due to the durable nature of the tapes, the occasional home playback decks were rare and often ignored for other components that had better audio reproductions (vinyl and compact cassette).

 Why We Don't Convert It: There's no audio on 8-track that isn't already on vinyl or cassette as well.
-8-Tracks hold (not surprisingly) a meager 8 tracks, which is often a shortened version of a commercial album release, with tracks removed to match the 8 available.
+8-Tracks hold (not surprisingly) a meager 4 channels of stereo audio on a limited length tape that ran in one direction only.
+Songs that ran over the tape length would be faded out and in as the tape reached it's end and the solenoid triggered to switch tracks.
 Even at our lowest rates, you could buy the 8 tracks on most major music services for less than the conversion itself.

 What It Is: Multitrack audio saved onto inexpensive and common analog tape formats.
 ADAT were rebranded VHS tapes that held 8 tracks, or you could squeeze 4 tracks onto the full width of common Compact Cassettes with the right hardware.
 It offered studio-caliber analog multitrack recording for discount rates.
 These devices were popular in the pre-digital age, and were used by thousands of bedroom producers to create fantastic audio works.